hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 We'll get a `secure` dialected func for word protection.
 Ownership wouldn't work for that today, as it doesn't trigger on binding, only series values.

 [4:05:33](#vq5qSnUFG4Dpxr5rAm1iI91KAtfAUisuLIwaWpQZ7nA) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
-@hiiamboris I like that JIT without actually JIT loop speedup potential Ì†ΩÌπÇ
+@hiiamboris I like that JIT without actually JIT loop speedup potential üôÇ

 [6:02:13](#1z-RFoUGiXJ15he_ZLykfFeJeCWSkA0AFm0d-VibfVI) <hiiamboris (NOT THIS ONE)>:
 > Trade of for that efficiency would be lots of memory wouldn't it?